Brennan Bernardino: Seattle Mariners

 On June 25, 2022, Bernardino had his contract purchased by the Seattle Mariners.
 He was assigned to the Triple-A Tacoma Rainiers and pitched to a 2–0 record and a 0.79 ERA in 111/3 innings pitched.
 On July 30, 2022, Bernardino's contract was selected to the major-league roster.
 He made in MLB debut the next day, coming on in the 10th inning and taking the loss after Houston Astros designated hitter Yordan Alvarez hit a single to drive in a run.
 Bernardino made two appearances for the major-league club in 2022, logging a 3.86 ERA with no strikeouts in 21/3 innings pitched.

 Bernardino was optioned to Triple-A Tacoma to begin the 2023 season.
 He surrendered eight runs in six innings pitched across two appearances for Tacoma before he was designated for assignment on April 11, 2023.

 Boston Red Sox

 On April 16, 2023, Bernardino was claimed off waivers by the Boston Red Sox and was optioned to the Triple-A Worcester Red Sox.
 On April 24, Bernardino was added to Boston's active roster.
 He was briefly sent back to Worcester for a week in mid-May, and a week in late May.
 In late August, Bernardino was on the COVID-related injured list for a week.
 In 55 appearances for Boston, he logged a 3.20 ERA with 58 strikeouts across 50 2/3 innings pitched.

 Bernardino was optioned to Triple–A Worcester to begin the 2024 season.
 He was recalled to Boston on April 9, after Nick Pivetta was placed on the injured list.
 In 57 appearances (3 starts) for Boston, Bernardino posted a 4.06 ERA and 56 strikeouts across 51 innings pitched.

+Bernardino made 55 appearances (three starts) for the Red Sox during the 2025 campaign, compiling a 4-3 record and 3.14 ERA with 43 strikeouts and one save across 51 2/3 innings pitched.